 Complete RFP's may be downloaded from the Business Website.

-Upon acquisition of the Department's RFP for professional services, the firms responding should submit an Expression of Interest (EOI) providing the data specified in the RFP with regard to their ability to perform the specified work.
+As specified in the Department's RFP for professional services, the firms responding should submit an Expression of Interest (EOI) providing the data as instructed in the RFP with regard to their ability to perform the specified work.

 Items to be included, but not limited to, are: